How FTIR Spectroscopy Design Went from Space Travel to Industrial Applications on Earth

 IRmadillo, a robust in situ FTIR enables process monitoring with valuable industrial applications

-Keit’s IRmadillo FTIR spectrometer is ideal for use in manufacturing environments due to its solid-state design and certification for use in hazardous environments.
-Read more about how the Keit IRmadillo FTIR spectrometer provides continuous real-time process analysis over a variety of industries and (bio)chemical processes:
+Keit’s IRmadillo analyser is ideal for use in manufacturing environments due to its rugged design and certification for use in hazardous environments.
+Read more about how the Keit IRmadillo FTIR spectrometer provides continuous, real-time process analysis over a variety of industries and biochemical processes.
+Feel free to explore and download material from our Application Library.